 A dedicated mentor, Tolson coached Wiley's debate team through an impressive ten-year winning streak.
 In 1935, they defeated the national champions from the University of Southern California.
 Under Jim Crow segregation, African Americans did not often meet elite white schools in competition, so the team's success symbolized progress and equality.
 The film The Great Debaters depicted this David-and-Goliath story with Tolson portrayed by Denzel Washington.

 Tolson was also a brilliant and inventive poet, drawing upon both the western tradition and the distinctive rhythm and vernacular of the blues.
 His masterpiece Harlem Gallery chronicles, as he put it, black Americans' "New World odyssey, / from chattel to Esquire!"
 In 1947, the African nation of Liberia named him poet laureate.

 President Lyndon Johnson invited Tolson to the White House in 1965 to present his latest poetry, a crowning achievement in his long and remarkable career.
 Tolson died the following year in Dallas.

-The Library of Congress holds the papers of Melvin B. Tolson, which include correspondence, drafts of writings, speeches, research notes, and materials relating to Tolson's literary career, the Harlem Renaissance, and other aspects of African American art, literature, and culture.
+The Library of Congress holds the papers of Melvin B. Tolson, which include correspondence, drafts of writings, speeches, research notes, audio recordings, and materials relating to Tolson's literary career, the Harlem Renaissance, and other aspects of African American art, literature, and culture.